department-of-veterans-affairs/vets-api-clients/test_accounts/benefits_test_accounts.md

 Power of Attorney (POA) test accounts are also available [here](https://github.com/department-of-veterans-affairs/vets-api-clients/blob/master/test_accounts/benefits_test_accounts.md#Representative).

+**Do not modify any of the attributes for these test accounts, including passwords.** If you need to use one of these accounts for a different use case, [contact us](https://developer.va.gov/support/contact-us) on our developer portal.

+## Logging in with ID.me

-To log in to the sandbox environment with a test account, make sure you:
+To log in to the sandbox environment using ID.me, make sure you:

   1. Choose an account that is specific to the API you want to test.
-  2. Use ID.me to sign in to the sandbox environment.
+  2. Select ID.me to sign in to the sandbox environment.
+  3. Enter the ID.me username and password (*Password1234!*).
-  3. **Don’t change any preselected answers** when asked about receiving an authentication code.
+  4. **Don’t change any preselected answers** when asked about receiving an authentication code.
 Just click “Continue” to go to the next step.

-**Do not modify any of the attributes for these test accounts, including passwords.** If you need to use one of these accounts for a different use case, [contact us](https://developer.va.gov/support/contact-us) on our developer portal.
+## Logging in with Login.gov

+To log in to the sandbox environment using Login.gov, make sure you:

+  1. Choose an account that is specific to the API you want to test.
+  2. Select Login.gov to sign in to the sandbox environment.
+  3. Enter the Login.gov username and password (*Password12345!!!*).
+  4. Use the Login.gov MFA seed to generate a 2FA code using an application like Google Authenticator or Authy.

 ## Veteran Account Information